 American Jews and American Law Tour

-From the tenets of Jewish liturgy that helped shape America’s Constitution, to the contributions of American Jews who fought to uphold American principles of freedom and justice, this tour offers profound insights into the American Jewish experience, while encountering individuals such as Commodore Uriah Levy, Rose Schneiderman, Louis Brandeis, and Ruth Bader Ginsburg.
+From the tenets of Jewish liturgy that helped shape America’s Constitution, to the contributions of American Jews who fought to uphold American principles of freedom and justice, this tour offers profound insights into the American Jewish experience, while examining individuals such as Commodore Uriah Levy, Rose Schneiderman, Louis Brandeis, and Ruth Bader Ginsburg.

-The Foundations of Freedom Tour: This tour of the 4th Floor covers the period from 1654 to 1880 and includes such engaging stories as the first 23 Jews to arrive on these shores, their lives in the early colonies, the role of Jews in the Revolutionary and Civil Wars, and changes in the Jewish Community during America’s Westward expansion.
-Individuals encountered on this journey include George Washington, Rebecca Gratz, Levi Strauss and Ulysses S. Grant.
-Even experienced history buffs have a lot to learn on this tour.
+This tour of the 4th Floor (the first floor of the Core) covers the period from 1654 to 1880, and includes such engaging stories as the first 23 Jews to arrive on these shores and their lives in the early colonies, the role of Jews in the Revolutionary and Civil Wars, and changes in the Jewish Community during America’s westward expansion.
+Individuals encountered on this journey include George Washington, Rebecca Gratz, Levi Strauss, and Ulysses S. Grant.
+Even experienced history buffs may learn a lot on this tour!

-The Dreams of Freedom Tour: From the Museum's award-winning Dreams of Freedom media piece to the shirt-waist factory installation, the 3rd Floor galleries present an engrossing view of the opportunities and challenges facing European immigrants who entered American life between 1880 and 1924.
-The second part of the floor takes one from World War I through the Holocaust and World War II and covers an entertaining and dramatic array of stories, including the trial of Leo Frank, the Jewish moguls in Hollywood, Louis Brandeis’ role as Zionist spokesman and the U.S. State Department’s actions during the Holocaust.
+This tour of the 3rd Floor examines the period from 1880 to 1945.
+From our award-winning "Dreams of Freedom" media piece to the shirt-waist factory installation, the early galleries present an engrossing view of the opportunities and challenges facing European immigrants who entered American life between 1880 and 1924.
+The latter galleries cover World War I through the Holocaust and World War II, and offer an array of stories both entertaining and disturbing, including the trial of Leo Frank, the Jewish moguls in Hollywood, Louis Brandeis’ role as Zionist spokesman, and the U.S. State Department’s actions during the Holocaust.